thirdknife/thirdknife.github.io/about.md

 title: About
 ---

 Hi I'm Shakeel.
 I am a full-stack web developer.
 I am also known as thirdknife, I carve out awesome applications written in Javascript, HTML5, PHP and Python.
 On weekends I do hacking with arduino boards and wood craft at my workshop.
-I am a fitness freak so lifting weights make me strong.
+I am a fitness freak and lift weights which makes me strong.

 ## Programming Languages